 Knee walkers have adjustable handlebars and seat heights, so you can find just the right fit for your body.
 And there’s no need to worry about chaffing or pain under the arms, which is common with crutches.

-3. Helps Maintain Proper Posture
+3. Maintains Proper Posture

 When using crutches, the body may start to weaken after repeated use.
 The back muscles want to move into slouching position just to alleviate the stress.
 Over time, this can negatively affect your posture.

 A knee walker, on the other hand, helps you maintain proper posture.
 The walker allows you to stay in a natural upright position during use, with your shoulders back and your non-injured leg in a natural standing position.
+This will prevent back pain.

 4. Prevents Muscle Atrophy